THOMASELOVE/432-classes-2025/projectA/plan_comments.md

 ## Project Plans where a new model (linear or logistic or both) is required, but where Dr. Love doesn't need to see a revision.

 - Next Step: Make the other suggested changes (described in my comments on the Shared Drive in the Project A Plan feedback document) as part of your Project A Portfolio, and develop the new model or new sample (which might require a new outcome or new predictors or both - see my comments) as listed below.
 Regardless, read and heed my comments.
-- Grade on Project A Plan: 26 out of 30 if work was on time.
+- Grade on Project A Plan: 26 out of 30.

 Group | Investigators | Reason
 :---: | :----------------------: | :---------------